--A fever of 100 degrees or more in the past 24 hours.
+-A fever of 100.4 degrees or more.
 Remember, giving your child fever-reducing medication prior to school only delays the reappearance of symptoms.
 It does not reduce communicability of disease.
-Children must remain home for 24 hours if they are sent home with a fever and need to be fever-free for 24 hours prior to returning to school.
+Children must remain home for 72 hours if they are sent home with a fever.
+All students should be fever-free for Seventy-two (72) hours without the aid of fever-reducing medication before returning to school.

 -An undiagnosed rash, especially if accompanied by a change in behavior or fever.

 -Pinkeye, especially if there is white or yellow discharge, matting or pain.